tdownie0/music-theor-ease/topics/Fundamentals/ch3.md

 console.log(addNumbers(2, 3));
 ```

 Here is an example.
-You see in the function definition it actually has `a` and `b` between its
+We see in the function definition that it actually has `a` and `b` between its
 parenthesis.
 This indicates that they are parameters necessary to run the function, as the
-function's output depends on them.
-In most cases, `a` and `b` as names is terrible as they
+function's output generally depends on them.
+In most cases, using `a` and `b` as names is a terrible practice
-are not descriptive, but we can almost get away with it here thanks to TypeScript specifying
+as they are not descriptive, but we can almost get away with it here thanks to TypeScript specifying
 that they are numbers.
-Short names like this or "x, y, z" and such could be common if it were
+Short names like this or "x, y, z" and such could be common if they were
 involved in a program or library that uses many mathematical equations.
 It may be common notation
 in those circumstances as well, so these could be good use cases.
-Most times though, you want to
+Most times though, descriptive names
-use descriptive names.
-In this case using `number1` or `first` may seem redundant or not help much.
+are preferred.
+In this case, using `number1` or `first` may seem redundant and may not be of much help.
-In general, I would try to avoid names with numbers like `number1`, due to the numbers possibly
+In general, it is better to try and avoid names with numbers like `number1`, due to the numbers possibly
 being confused as letters.
 In some cases the `1` may resemble the letter "l" very closely.

-So here, with 2 and 3 passed into `addnumbers()`, the function will look like this when it runs:
+So here, with 2 and 3 passed into `addnumbers()`, the function will end up looking like this when it runs:

 ```ts
 function addNumbers(2, 3): number {